-Version 6.6 of the Databridge software introduced a new way of updating tables that does not use stored procedures and is more efficient.
-This feature can be controlled globally by setting the configuration parameter use_stored_procs to False, see use_stored_procs.
+Version 6.6 of the Databridge software introduced a new and efficient way of updating tables that does not use stored procedures.
+This feature can be controlled globally by setting the configuration parameter use_stored_procs to False, see the use_stored_procs section for more information.

 This parameter makes the process and clone commands generate the actual SQL command instead of using a stored procedure call to perform an update.
 The Client still uses host variables, as was the case with stored procedures calls.
 Executing the SQL directly eliminates some overhead and makes processing the update faster.
-You can also control this on a data set by data set basis as described in use_stored_procs.
+This can be controlled at data set level as described in the use_stored_procs section.

-Setting configuration parameter use_stored_procs to False, does not have any effect, unless you run a redefine command with -R option (redefine all) to propagate this setting to the ds_options columns of the data sets.
+Setting the configuration parameter use_stored_procs to False, does not have any effect, unless you run a redefine command with -R option (redefine all) to propagate this setting to the ds_options columns of the data sets.
 The redefine command with return an exit code of 2033 (Reorg command required).
 You need run the reorganize command to complete task.
 This command will generate new scripts for the tables and refresh all the data sets, which results in the dropping of all the stored procedures, which will no longer be used.
 If you revert to using stored procedures, the procedure is the same, in this case the reorganize command will recreate the stored procedures.